gracenolan/Notes/README.md

 **If you are less confident at security topics:**
 I recommend doing a lot of reading and whenever you come across a term you are unfamiliar with or couldn't easily explain, then add it to the list.

+### 3 Years Later [Update]
+I've been at Google for few years now and I have been delighted to learn of how many people have used these notes!
+Not just to get offers from Google but to get their first jobs in this industry, or to change focus area.
+I love hearing these stories!

+Since joining I have also learned what keeps most people form getting through the Google Security Egnineering interview process. **The number one reason why a candidate misses out on an offer is because they struggle with the coding questions.**

+I have two things to say on this:
+1. Improving coding skills takes a lot of practice.
+Be sure to allow yourself enough time for it, including allowing time to be frustrated, to procrastinate, to iterate on your ideas, and to get help from others.
+Look for ways to make it fun or motivating - there are tedius repetitive tasks everywhere just waiting to be automated.
+2. It is completely normal and acceptable to interview again (many times, in fact!).
+Hiring managers love to see how someone has grown their skills over time.

+If you are someone who didn't get an offer because you weren't confident in some areas, but you still believe that it would be a good role/company for you, take some time to build confidence in those areas and try again.

+Finally, pull requests are welcome!
+Thank you to those who have made contributions and are helping to keep the list up to date.

 ### Contents
 - [Networking](interview-study-notes-for-security-engineering.md#networking)
 - [Web application](interview-study-notes-for-security-engineering.md#web-application)